ozo2003/HelperBundle/README.md

 $ composer require sludio/helper-bundle dev-master
 ```

 Add the SludioHelperBundle to your application's kernel.
-Preferably after bundles required by this bundle but before Doctrine bundle:
+Preferably after bundles overridden by this bundle:

 ``` php
 <?php